Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Yordan Alvarez At The Plate

-- In 39 games this year (45.9%), Alvarez has picked up an RBI, and in 23 of those games (27.1%) he had more than one.
-He has also driven home three or more of his team's runs in nine contests.
+- In 46.5% of his games this year, Alvarez has picked up at least one RBI.
+In 23 of those games (26.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.